rubyforgood/human-essentials/README.md

 [![Build Status](https://travis-ci.org/rubyforgood/pdx_diaper.svg?branch=master)](https://travis-ci.org/rubyforgood/pdx_diaper)

+## About

+This project is taking what we built for the [Portland Diaper Bank in 2016](https://github.com/rubyforgood/pdx_diaper) and turning it into a multitenant application, something that all diaper banks can use.
+We will be re-using models, code and other documentation where applicable as well as implementing new features and functionality requested by the stakeholder.
+We're super excited to have Rachel Alston, the director of the Portland Diaper Bank, attending our event in 2017 to provide guidance and give us the best chance of success!

 ## Ruby Version
 This app uses Ruby version 2.3.0, indicated in `/.ruby-version`, which will be auto-selected if you use a Ruby versioning manager like `rvm` or `rbenv`.